lucianojung/SpaceInvadeUs/.github/ISSUE_TEMPLATE/-pull-request-template.md

 ---

 Is your pull request related to a problem?
 Please describe.
 A clear and concise description of what the solution for the problem is.
 Ex.
-This Pull Request will fix the followwing issue [...]
+This Pull Request will fix the following issue [...]

 Describe what you coded to solve the problem
 A clear and concise description of what you did to solve it.